alpalwal/Divvy/Prod/terraform/README.md

  - For scaling the other services, you can adjust the task variables up after deployment.

- # Resources that will be created:
+ # Resources that will be created
 #### 3 IAM Roles:
 DivvyCloud-Standard-Role
 DivvyCloud-RDS-Role